 4. Empathize with the viewer

-Remember, this video should speak to the qualities of your organization that the viewer will find most interesting and helpful.
-Often, organizations focus on the qualities of their business they want to communicate to the prospective employee.
-HubSpot, a marketing software company in Cambridge, MA, is consistently among the top places to work in the United States and they do a nice job of showcasing the qualities of the company that appeal most to the prospective employer.
-Check out one of their recruitment videos below.
-Look at your organization from the viewer perspective - would you want to work for you?
+Remember, your video should speak to the qualities of your organization that will not only resonate with your viewer but also answer their questions and address any concerns.
+Often, organizations think they need to brag about their business to get attention, but that isn't the best way to invite a viewer into the conversation.
+HubSpot, a marketing software company in Cambridge, MA, is consistently among the top places to work in the United States.
+In their promotional videos, they do a nice job of showcasing the qualities of the company that appeal most to the prospective employee.
+Check out one of their recruitment videos below, which highlights the impact one can make while working on a small, driven team (while also showcasing their open, pet-friendly work environment).
+Look at your organization from the viewer's perspective - would you want to work for your company?

 Of course, not all recruitment videos are going to fit into a nice, neat little box.
 There are countless approaches, tips and tricks to help you stand out in your video.
 Here are some other ways to help distinguish yourself from the competition: